Understand Medicare Part C in Oregon

-- In 2019, there were 78 Medicare Advantage Plans available in Oregon.
+- In 2022, there are 132 Medicare Advantage Plans available in Oregon.

 Medicare Advantage Plans in Oregon

 Compare ratings of some of Oregon’s Medicare Advantage Plan providers:

 |Compare Medicare Advantage Plans in Oregon|

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||NCQA rating||J.D.
 Power ranking|

 |Aetna||4 stars||A||A+||2.5 to 4.5 stars||Fifth out of 10|

 |Humana||4 stars||A-||A+||1.5 to 4.5 stars||Third out of 10|

 |UnitedHealthcare||3.5 stars||A-||A-||4 stars||Fourth out of 10|